espressif/esp-matter/examples/camera/README.md

 # Matter Camera

+This example creates a Camera device using the ESP Matter data model.

+# Split Mode Camera Example

-This example demonstrates Matter camera using a two-chip split architecture, where signaling and media streaming are separated across two processors for optimal power efficiency.
+This example demonstrates a **two-chip split architecture** for ESP32 Camera, where signaling and media streaming are separated across two processors for optimal power efficiency.

 ## Architecture Overview